Sunday, November 8, 2009

 Serving Yoga to Camas, Washougal, and Vancouver Washington since 2003

-This week in class we are considering the topic “Embodying The Spirit.”
+This week in class we are considering our legacy and living a life of selfless service.

 Blessings,